Our People

 Our Leadership

 Mel has dedicated her 25-year legal career to advancing access to justice and is passionate about creating positive and inclusive workplaces where people thrive.
-Mel has been the CEO of Southside Justice since 2020 and is an MBA candidate with UNSW, majoring in Social Impact Leadership.
+Mel has been the CEO of Southside Justice since 2020 and completed an MBA at UNSW in 2024, majoring in Social Impact.

 Jess is a lawyer who has worked in the community and legal assistance sector in practice, policy and research roles for 15 years.
 Jess has dedicated her career to promoting access to justice for criminalised people, and for people who encounter multiple intersecting barriers to fair treatment and legal equality.
 Jess has a Masters in Public International Law and has worked for Southside Justice since 2019 as a community lawyer and on establishing the Sex Worker Legal Program.

-Bree has spent her career working in for-purpose, community-based organisations, most recently helping drive systemic reform in Victoria’s mental health system.
-A Communications professional and a non-legal member of the leadership team, Bree's approach is underpinned by a deep commitment to social justice.
-Bree is currently completing graduate studies in Social Impact with UNSW and joined Southside Justice in 2024.
+Bree has spent her career working in for-purpose, community-based organisations, most recently contributing to systemic reform in Victoria’s mental health system.
+Bree's approach is grounded in a deep commitment to social justice and integrity, with a strong focus on impact measurement to ensure meaningful outcomes.
+Bree holds graduate qualifications in Social Impact from UNSW and joined Southside Justice in 2024.

 Our Board